adonisjs/adonisjs.com/content/blog_posts/articles/roadmap-to-adonisjs-7.md

 First and foremost, you've probably heard me say it before: we don't ship major releases without a solid reason.
 AdonisJS 5 introduced TypeScript at the core of the framework, while AdonisJS 6 embraced ESM and brought the framework up to speed with modern JavaScript standards.

 This time, we're shifting gears.
-Instead of waiting for external changes in the ecosystem, we've decided to publish major releases more frequently.
+Instead of waiting for external changes in the ecosystem, **we've decided to publish major releases more frequently**.
 But don't worry, the stability of your application remains a top priority.
-In fact, upgrades will be significantly smoother from now on.
-A major version bump will no longer mean a full rewrite.
-You'll be able to upgrade in just a few minutes.
+In fact, upgrades will be significantly smoother from now on. **A major version bump will no longer mean a full rewrite.
+You'll be able to upgrade in just a few minutes.**

 This article offers a broad look at what's coming in AdonisJS 7.
 Some topics will get their own deep-dive articles closer to release.